Our latest getaway takes you to the Exuma Cays in the Bahamas.

 There's festivals, regattas and fishing derbies going on all the time in the Exumas.

-The Exumas have pristine secluded beaches.
-While we drove around on our golf carts we found several spots to swim with nobody at all around.
+On Staniel Cay alone, we drove around on our golf carts we found several spots to swim with nobody at all around.

 Did you Enjoy this Post on the Exumas?
 Why not Pin it to save to Pinterest?